RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 <br>Dashboard files show of using program to run the monitoring bot.
 Monitoring js files are included.
 - Papers are provided under Guides to NLU and "Studying Technologies" in Background - Preliminary Effects folder.
 E.g., Argumentation research and Logic.
 <br>Similar to <a href="https://www.chess.com/article/view/chess-tactics">Chess-Tactics</a>, however, in dynamic context of coercive control or warfare-operations.
 Our goal is to mitigate the operations.
-<br>We've provided some data on AH's NLU to a Data Science anti-harassment start up understanding gender dynamics.
+- We've provided some data on AH's NLU to a Data Science anti-harassment start up understanding gender dynamics.
 Please contact us if you need more NLU data.

 <b>Natural Language Understanding:</b>
 - A BERT File under config shows <a href="https://github.com/google-research/bert">BERT</a> for Amber Heard NLP training